Tedyst/HikLoad/README.md

                         force transcoding if downloading directly from server --photos, --no-photos
-                        enable experimental downloading of saved photos
+                        enable experimental downloading of saved photos --mock, --no-mock     enable mock mode WARNING!
+This will not download anything from the server
 ```

 The DVR/NVR needs to have ISAPI and RTSP enabled in System/Security and H264+ disabled for every camera.